white92d15b7/Null-Array-Setup/README.md

 # Nullex Null Array Verifier (NAV) Guide (Ubuntu 16.04)
 This guide will assist you in setting up a NulleX NAV on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

-If you require further assistance contact the support team on [Discord](https://discord.gg/6q7VWpN) or [Telegram](https://t.me/joinchat/ICJpaEhYCYtqic9X1KM7Ew)
+If you require further assistance contact the support team on [Discord](https://discord.gg/hvFACGw)

 ***
 ## Requirements